 Important notice

 Effective June 16, 2022, a Public Land Standing Report will no longer provide or display information regarding active land use reservations.
-Crown land reservation data is now managed through the Digital Regulatory Assurance System (DRAS).
-The data is collected into the Alberta Geospatial Services Platform (AGSP) and integrated into other existing systems, such as the Landscape Analysis Tool (LAT), GeoDiscover, OneStop Public Map Viewer, and other GIS based tools.
+Crown land reservation data as managed through the Digital Regulatory Assurance System (DRAS), pushes data to a separate database and into the Alberta Geospatial Services Platform (AGSP).
+This data is also integrated into other existing systems, such as the Landscape Analysis Tool (LAT), GeoDiscover, OneStop Public Map Viewer and other GIS based tools.

-This change was made to support updates initiated through the Land Use Reservation Program review and implementation of DRAS.
-As part of the application processes proponents are able to access existing or proposed reservation information through AGSP, LAT or OneStop that could influence their application if a proposed activity intersects.
+This change was made to support updates initiated through the Land Use Reservation Program review.
+As part of the normal regulatory application process, proponents will be able to access existing or proposed reservation information through AGSP, LAT or OneStop to inform their application should a proposed activity intersect with an active reservation.

 The Land Use Reservation Program Procedures Guide provides guidance to any person involved in an application for a Crown land reservation and ensures the correct administrative procedure aligns with the Land Use Reservation Program Directive.
 The guide provides information on the steps involved in applying for a Crown land reservation, the structure and key components of land use reservations, and how Crown land reservations are to be identified and addressed when applying for an authorization to undertake an activity on Alberta's Crown lands.